martorian/quo-roma/README.md

 When a user first arrived on the chat, he will first send his public address to the channel.
 Then, another member, will verify that the user have the NFT of the DA0.
 If it is the case, a user that owned the symmetric key, will encrypt the symmetric key with the public key of the new user and send it to him.

-This solution will allow to have private messages send on Waku and keep the privacy of it.
+This solution allows users to communicate with private message on Waku and keep full privacy.

-For our implementation, see it in the `front` repository.
+For our implementation, see it in the `./front/src/components/waku/` repository.

 #### Wallet issue